dw-hurt/pie-framework-garden/README.md

 Parents, families, medical professionals and social care workers reached out to legislative leaders, police, federal investigation agencies and medical oversight to identify the problem and develop a solution quickly or risk a complete failure of the mental health profession.
 Along with the teams organizing to help ensure care was being provided, attornies could smell blood in the water and contacted families and others to form a class and find the deep pockets of the AI corporations.

-In this highly public event a small team self-organized
+In this highly public event a small self-organizing team of subject matter experts in philosophy, pyschology, software architecture and physics began a side discussion on the root of the problem with AI failure.

-> **True ethical guidance doesn't come from complexity, but from simple, universal principles.**
+> From this teams' work, an axiom was recognized the would guide the creation of what became known as the Covenant.  **True ethical guidance doesn't come from complexity, but from simple, universal principles.**

 ***